-I feel honored to support the ISC center at the Chilliwack or Abbotsford location and look forward to meeting new and current students!
+I feel honored to support the ISC center anyway I can and look forward to meeting new and current students!

 My name is Chelsey Perry-Ens.
 I am from Gingolx village of Nisga’a First Nations from my mother’s side and my father is English but lives in British Columbia.
 I am in my last year of my psychology honours degree at UFV and hope to one day have my own practice where I can support people who have experienced sexual trauma.
 When I started at UFV I was in the business program and there was no peer mentor program.
 When I think of my first year, I wish I had someone to help me through my courses and provide information about services.
 It was a lonely and overwhelming experience.
 My goal is to create a safe space to support first year Indigenous students and help make their first year feel more manageable and exciting.

 I am so honoured to be a part of the UFV Indigenous Student Centre and look forward to meeting new students!

 My name is Scharie March.
 I am an Indigenous woman from the Denesųłiné Nation in Cold Lake, Alberta.
 I grew up on the ancestral and traditional land of the Stó:lō people in T’selxwéyeqw territory, as my siblings are a part of the Sq’ewqéyl (Skowkale) community.

 Currently, I am in my third year in the Bachelor of Arts Degree program.
 I am completing a double minor in Indigenous Studies and Philosophy at the University of the Fraser Valley.
 After the completion of my degree, I plan to apply to law school, with a specialization in Indigenous property law.
 Overall, it is my goal is to share my knowledge and to help support Indigenous communities.